dougeby/IntuneDocs/intune/end-user-educate.md

 Microsoft Intune helps you enable your workforce with mobile devices while protecting your corporate data.
 To test out the Intune deployment in your organization, you can try a [free trial](app-sdk.md).

-As you implement Microsoft Intune, it's important to help your employees understand your reasons for device management.
+As you implement Microsoft Intune, it's important that employees understand the need for device management and enterprise mobility.
 Without an explanation from you, some users might feel that you're infringing on their privacy.
-User concern for this increases when you deploy Intune as a [BYOD solution](/enterprise-mobility-security/solutions/byod-design-considerations-guide).
+User concern for privacy increases when you deploy Intune as a [BYOD solution](/enterprise-mobility-security/solutions/byod-design-considerations-guide).

 > [!Important]
 > Understanding and proactively addressing user concerns about why your company needs to manage devices is critical to a successful rollout.

 Successful adoption isn't just about distributing new, functional technology throughout your workforce.
 It's also about getting users to understand and embrace the new technology.
-In the case of Intune, its important for users to understand and embrace the data security that Intune provides.
+That's why it's important for users to understand and embrace the data security that Intune provides.

-To prevent users from being intimidated by enterprise mobility, explain what enterprise mobility is for and how it is used in your organization.

 ## Things to consider about your users

 __What level of technology experience do users have?__ Your users' knowledge and experiences with technology may range.
 These experiences could be positive, such as photographing family vacations; or they could be negative, such as unexpectedly dropping a device in the kitchen sink.
 Experiences influence how users approach technology for personal business use.

 __What does mobility management mean to users?__ Users may not fully understand the access you have--or don't have--to their devices and information.
 Users likely have concern that IT and leadership could track their actions.
-Less experienced users may believe all activity on their devices is private.
-Other users may fear that a "big brother" is spying on their devices.
+Less experienced device users may believe all activity on their devices is private.

 __How could Intune inconvenience users?__  The top priority of all Intune deployments is to secure corporate data.
+However, user attitudes toward device management may be affected negatively if you push polcies that, for example"
-However, if you do things like require unreasonable passcodes on personal devices, or send required app updates in the middle of criticial business calls, you may negatively affect your user's attitude toward device management.
-Additionally, you could negatively affect their productivity at work.
-Recognize that it requires time to to install apps, enroll devices, and maintain compliance.
+** Require unreasonable passcodes on personal devices ** Send required app updates in the middle of criticial business calls These policies could also negatively affect employee productivity.
+Recognize and be respectful of the time it takes to install apps, enroll devices, and maintain compliance.

 ## Things you should do